 Middle English botme, from Old English botm, bodan "ground, soil, foundation, lowest or deepest part of anything," from Proto-Germanic *buthm- (source also of Old Frisian boden "soil," Old Norse botn, Dutch bodem, Old High German bodam, German Boden "ground, earth, soil").
 This is perhaps from PIE root *bhudhno- "bottom" (source also of Sanskrit budhnah, Avestan buna- "bottom," Greek pythmen "foundation," Latin fundus "bottom, piece of land, farm," Old Irish bond "sole of the foot").

 1540s, "to put a bottom on," from bottom (n.).
-Meaning "to reach the bottom of" is from 1808 (earlier figuratively, 1785).
+The meaning "to reach the bottom of" is from 1808 (earlier figuratively, "to fathom," 1785).
 Related: Bottomed; bottoming.